 While you can make this recipe with chard, kale, turnip or mustard greens, they cook much more quickly than collards, so cut the cooking time to 30 minutes.

 - 2 Tbsp bacon fat, lard or vegetable oil

 - 1 medium onion, sliced from root to tip

 - 2 garlic cloves, smashed

 - 8-10 cups chopped collard greens, about 2 pounds

 - Vinegar and hot sauce to taste

-3 To serve, fish out the ham hock, pull the meat off the bones and chop.
+4 Chop the meat, add to the greens: To serve, remove the ham hock, pull the meat off the bones and chop.
 Mix the meat back with the greens and serve with vinegar and hot sauce at the table.